FAForever/faf-linux/README.md

 1. Pull latest version of the scripts and version files (`git pull`)
 1. Run `./update.sh perform` to update necessary components automatically
-1. If desired, old versions of dxvk and the faf client can be removed manually
+1. The update script will not automatically remove old versions currently.
+If new versions work, old versions are safe to delete.

-## Updating individual components
+## Manually updating individual components

 The script `./update-component.sh` is provided for convenient updating of certain parts.
+Generally you do not need to use this.

 - To update dxvk, run `./update-component.sh dxvk <new version>`.
 Versions look like "1.9.3".
 - To update the FAF client, run `./update-component.sh faf-client <new version>`.
 Versions look like "2021.10.0".
 - To update java, run `./update-component.sh java "<java url>"`.
-  - The FAF client (at time of writing) wants Java 18.
+  - The FAF client (at time of writing) wants Java 17.
-  - Java URL is currently <https://github.com/adoptium/temurin18-binaries/releases/download/jdk-18.0.1%2B10/OpenJDK18U-jdk_x64_linux_hotspot_18.0.1_10.tar.gz>
+  - Java URL is currently <https://github.com/adoptium/temurin17-binaries/releases/download/jdk-17.0.5%2B8/OpenJDK17U-jdk_x64_linux_hotspot_17.0.5_8.tar.gz>
   - These may change in the future.
 Check the `versions` file for current working URLs.

 ## Help, it doesn't work!

-Please ping `@iczero#8740` on the [FAF Discord guild](https://discord.com/invite/hgvj6Af).
+Please ping `@iczero#8740` on the [FAF Discord guild](https://discord.com/invite/hgvj6Af), channel `#linux-support`.

 ## Weird issues and other nonsense